 • The right area – not too many insects or swamps, and with ease of access.

-• The right population – large enough, not too affected by poaching which has an aggravating effect on gorilla behaviour and stress levels.
-The more stressed they are, the more risky it becomes for the habituation team.
+• The right population – large enough, not too affected by poaching, which has an aggravating effect on gorilla behaviour and stress levels.
+The more stressed they are, the riskier it becomes for the habituation team.

-• The right group – the dominant male (the silverback) must be quiet and not too aggressive by nature.
+• The right group – the dominant male (the silverback) must be quiet and not too aggressive.

 • Good human resources – trackers, managers and scientists.

 One of the most important aspects of habituation is tracker training.
-Many trackers are recruited from the local population and the skills they use for hunting can be put to good use.
-“Trackers need to process a lot of information in a short time, and ex-hunters understand the work in the field very quickly,” says Le Flohic.
-“I recruit young and old hunters, so the young can benefit from the elders experience and be the future “scientific” trackers – being trained and taught to see the forest they know through scientific eyes.”
+Many trackers are recruited from the local population, and the skills they use for hunting can be put to good use.
+“Trackers need to process a lot of information quickly, and ex-hunters understand the work in the field very quickly,” says Le Flohic.
+“I recruit young and old hunters, so the young can benefit from the elders’ experience and be the future “scientific” trackers – being trained and taught to see the forest they know through scientific eyes.”